Paddle Among the Island Archipelago of Penobscot Bay...

 $650 per person. $100 discount with your own sea kayak.

-Price includes campground fee, kayaks, sprayskirt, PFD, wetsuit, paddle and meals beginning with the first morning's breakfast through lunch on the final day.
-We'll meet at the Old Quarry Campground on the evening of first date listed, and be off the water by 1PM on final day listed.
+Price includes campground fee, kayaks, sprayskirt, PFD, wetsuit, paddle and meals beginning with the first morning's breakfast through breakfast on the final day.
+We'll meet at the Old Quarry Campground on the evening of first date listed, and be off the water by noon on final day listed.